 Powdery landscapes, delicious holiday foods, and traditions rooted in alpine culture: Christmas in Switzerland is more beautiful than any postcard.

 Here in the heart of Europe, the Advent season is especially magical.
-In Swiss towns and villages scattered among the Swiss Alps, the holidays come with unique sets of traditions.
+The holidays come with unique traditions in Swiss towns and villages scattered among the Swiss Alps.
 I would even argue that due to its sheer diversity yet small scale, Switzerland offers a concentrated version of all that makes Christmas so special.

 Christmas in Switzerland is pure alpine magic